AndreHjulstrom/Investing-simulator/README.md

 The last month we will have 2330$ and have invested a total of amount of 2000$.
 Lastly, the value of the investment and the total investment contributions are visualized in plots.

-This program with above mentioned methods can be further used to for example, study which investment frequencies are most profitable given a set amount of money available.
+This program with above mentioned methods can be further used to for example, study which investment frequencies are most profitable given a set amount of money available for use.